terrafirma2021/MAKCM/README.md

   - 2MB PSRAM per MCU
 - **JSON Streaming for USB Descriptors**: All USB descriptors are easily accessible and followable via JSON streaming.
 - **Clean Codebase**: Built with a focus on maintainability and readability.
+- ** Espressif API ** The largest community based MCU team in the world!

 ## Roadmap